 This policy is applied equally to all employees of the University and to all functions of the University, including the selection of contracts and suppliers of goods and services.

-Mrs. Linda Becote, Technical Services Librarian, serves as the Affirmative Action Officer.
-In addition, she serves as Francis Marion University's Title IX Coordinator Her office is located in the Rogers Library--telephone extension number 1308.
+Mrs. Demetra W. Pearson, Technical Services Librarian, serves as the Affirmative Action Officer.
+In addition, she serves as Francis Marion University's Title IX Coordinator.
+Her office is located in the Rogers Library--telephone extension number 1308.

 Discriminatory Personal Conduct: The University seeks to promote a fair, humane, and respectful environment for its faculty, staff, and students.
 To that end, University policy explicitly prohibits sexual harassment, racial harassment, and all other personal conduct which inappropriately asserts that sex, race, ethnicity, sexual orientation, disability, or ancestry are relevant to consideration of individual worth or individual performance.
 The same policies provide procedures for the informal resolution of instances in which such behavior is suspected or alleged.
 The policies are available for inspection in the Office of Student Affairs, Smith University Center, or the Human Resources Office, Stokes Administration Building.